jackvfb/south-pole-ozone-hole/data/README.md

-# Ozone sonde vertical profiles
+# Ozonesonde vertical profiles from South Pole, Antarctica

+Welcome to the raw data directory associated with this project.

 ## Instructions

-Ozonesonde vertical profiles from South Pole Station, Antarctica are published by the NOAA Global Monitoring Laboratory and can be accessed, as of this writing, using the [GML Data Finder](https://gml.noaa.gov/dv/data/).
+These data are published by the NOAA Global Monitoring Laboratory and can be accessed, as of this writing, using the [GML Data Finder](https://gml.noaa.gov/dv/data/).

 Query the data finder as follows: